All Episodes

 You don't belong in this country, get out.

-A Hitler inspired mass murder plot.
+A Hitler-inspired mass murder plot.

 I haven't even heard of that.

-Now I can't help but notice that when in 86 towns and cities across the country, hundreds of thousands of English girls were getting gang raped by Muslim rape gangs.
+Now, I can't help but notice that when in 86 towns and cities across the country, hundreds of thousands of English girls were getting gang raped by Muslim rape gangs, that wasn't the country being under siege by deadly hate.

-Well, I noticed the best he can come up with is a Hitler-inspired mass murder plot.
+That's not the country being under siege by the best you can come up with is a Hitler-inspired mass murder plot.

 Okay, so something that didn't actually happen.